MaNGA AGN dwarf galaxies (MAD). III. The role of mergers and environment in active galactic nucleus activity in dwarf galaxies: Data and classification

-MaNGA (Mapping Nearby Galaxies at Apache Point Observatory) is an integral-field spectroscopy survey carried out with the SDSS 2.5 m telescope \citep{Gunn2006} as part of SDSS-IV \citep{Blanton2017}.
-The final data release \citep[DR17;][]{Abdurrouf2022} contains all the observations and science data products for the complete survey, which includes over 10,000 galaxies with redshifts up to $z=0.15$ that have been selected from the NASA-Sloan Atlas \citep[NSA\footnote{\url{http://www.nsatlas.org}};][]{Wake2017}.
-MaNGA makes use of 17 integral-field units (IFU) that vary in diameter from 12\arcsec to 32\arcsec (19 to 127 fibers with 2\arcsec of diameter) and has a wavelength coverage of 3600-10300 \r{A} with a spectral resolution of $R\sim2000$ and instrumental velocity dispersion of 70\,km\,s$^{-1}$ \citep[1$\sigma$;][]{Law2021, Yan2016}.
-The parent sample used in this paper is detailed in \citet{Mezcua2024}, and it consists of 3306 galaxies drawn from MaNGA DR17 by considering only those galaxies with Petrosian and Sérsic NSA stellar masses consistent within 0.5 dex \citep{Secrest2020}, then selecting galaxies with stellar mass $M_{\star}\le10^{10} \text{ M}_{\odot}$, and finally removing duplicates according to the \texttt{DUPL\_GR} parameter from the \textit{MaNGA Deep Learning Morphology catalog} \citep{Domínguez2022}.
-For this work we removed from the sample those galaxies with $z>0.06$ (4) and $z<0.005$ (11), as they are too few and sparsely sampled, so they cannot be properly matched in the control sample.
-We also removed another 11 galaxies due to different issues found during the inspection (e.g. wrong NSA redshifts, not being a galaxy, MaNGA field centered on a different object).
+The parent sample used in this paper is detailed in \citet{Mezcua2024}, and it consists of 3306 galaxies drawn from the MaNGA DR17 full sample by considering only those galaxies with Petrosian and Sérsic NSA stellar masses consistent within 0.5 dex \citep{Secrest2020}, then selecting galaxies with stellar mass $M_{\star}\le10^{10}~\text{M}_{\odot}$, and finally removing duplicates according to the \texttt{DUPL\_GR} parameter from the MaNGA Deep Learning Morphology catalog \citep{Dominguez2022}.
+For this work we removed from the sample those galaxies with $z>0.06$ (4) and $z<0.005$ (11), as they are too few and sparsely sampled, so they cannot be properly matched with the control sample.
+We also removed another 11 galaxies due to different issues found during the inspection (e.g., wrong NSA redshifts, not being a galaxy, MaNGA field centered on a different object).
 The final sample is composed of 3280 MaNGA dwarf galaxies.
-Figure~\ref{fig:mass_z_dist} shows the stellar mass and redshift distribution of the main sample.
+Figure~\ref{fig:mass_z_dist} shows the stellar mass and redshift distributions of the main sample.
+We note that the bimodality of the redshift distribution is due to the dwarf galaxy stellar mass cut combined with the design of the MaNGA survey.
+As a result, the first peak (lower redshift) corresponds to galaxies from the Primary+ sample, while the second peak (higher redshift) corresponds mostly to galaxies from the Secondary sample.